Skip to main content

 Mission

-• Increase student and family awareness about the practicality of STEM.
+• Increase student and family awareness of STEM’s real-world applications.

 History